✦ Scandinavian-inspired design, curated for modern living

 powerful moisture removal solution

 The AlorAir Sentinel HD55S is ideal when you need heavy-duty moisture control in tough crawl spaces.
 You get 120 pints of daily moisture removal, or 55 PPD at AHAM, plus coverage up to 1,300 square feet.
 Its rugged metal housing stands up to harsh conditions, while Energy Star certification helps you save power.
 The unit moves air at 130 CFM and handles temperatures up to 104°F. Auto defrost, continuous drainage, and a MERV-1 filter keep upkeep simple.
-It’s cETL listed and backed by a 6-year limited warranty, so you can trust it.
+It’s cETL listed and backed by a 6-year limited warranty, so it may suit buyers who care about durability and long-term support.

 Best For: Homeowners and light commercial users who need a durable, energy-efficient dehumidifier for crawl spaces or basements up to 1,300 sq. ft.